For more information contact:

 NB – After a couple of attempted break-ins to the shop and the stock room behind, and an attempted fraudulent money scam, the interior and outside of the shop are both protected by CCTV.

 Aveton Gifford is a thriving community-owned shop with a Post Office counter.
-Since the tragic death of Peta in November 2019, the owners of the Holywell Stores (St Ann’s Chapel), Jas and Jaswinder Kooner, with Jas’ brother Sukhjinder Sran, have taken over the running of both the shop and our vital Post Office for a year, but it has now been transferred to Kathleen Toon Poynton-Hurst who has been with them since then.
+Since the tragic death of Peta in November 2019, the owners of the Holywell Stores (St Ann’s Chapel), Jas and Jaswinder Kooner, with Jas’ brother Sukhjinder Sran, took over the running of both the shop and our vital Post Office for a year, but it has now been transferred to Kathleen Toon Poynton-Hurst who has been with them since then.